top of page

 To access this internal system, we start by acknowledging what is.
 This means rather than ignoring what’s happening around us, or trying to pretend it isn’t real, instead, we fully acknowledge the current reality.
 This acknowledgment, in turn, allows us to fully process all our associated feelings.

-Acknowledging what is will help you navigate life’s unexpected ebbs and flows — including pandemic and riot-related PTSD, without feeling stuck.
+Acknowledging what is will help you navigate life’s unexpected ebbs and flows without becoming overwhelmed.

 2. Practice diaphragmatic breathing

-Diaphragmatic breathing is also referred to as belly breathing.
-This type of breathing engages the diaphragmatic muscles.
-It’s known to help fill the lungs more efficiently and draw the practitioner into the present moment.
-As a result, we feel relaxed and grounded.
-Please read Learn Diaphragmatic Breathing and Change Your Life.
+Diaphragmatic breathing, also known as belly breathing, involves the diaphragmatic muscles to help fill the lungs more effectively and bring the practitioner into the present moment.
+This practice promotes relaxation and a sense of grounding.
+Check out Learn Diaphragmatic Breathing and Transform Your Life. for a comprehensive guide.

 Benefits of diaphragm breathing include: